What is Negitoro Don?

 - Finely dice the tuna and salmon using a rocking motion with your knife.
 As the tuna and salmon spreads out, scrape it back to the centre and repeat, cutting in different directions each time until a “mince” is formed.

-- Divide 2 portions cooked Japanese short-grain rice into portions and make a bed of 3 perilla (shiso) leaves and 2 tbsp shredded sushi nori seaweed “kizami nori”.
+- Divide 2 portions cooked Japanese short-grain rice into portions and make a bed of 3 perilla leaves (shiso) and 2 tbsp kizami nori (shredded nori).

-- Place the mashed tuna and salmon on top and sprinkle with 2 tbsp green onion and 1 tsp toasted sesame seeds.
-Arrange 30 g Japanese or Persian cucumber on the side with 1 tsp wasabi paste to taste and pour the sauce over the top.
+- Place the mashed tuna and salmon on top and sprinkle with 2 tbsp green onion and 1 tsp toasted white sesame seeds.
+Arrange 30 g Japanese cucumber on the side with wasabi paste to taste and pour the sauce over the top.

 - Mix well before eating and enjoy!